 Achieving a good night’s sleep may be as simple as ensuring you have the right mattress and pillows to suit your body.
 “All this time lying down means you need the right kind of support and comfort from your bed.
 A pocket sprung mattress with luxurious fillings is designed to actively minimise pressure points on the body and alleviate tension, which in turn allows muscles to relax.
 The pillow you choose is vital to help support your head and neck depending on your preferred sleeping position, helping to achieve the natural alignment of your spine– ideal for getting the perfect night’s sleep,” explains Amanda.

-Our Lucy bed provides the perfect balance of practicality and elegance.
+Our Thea bed provides the perfect balance of practicality and elegance.

 A worn out mattress which leaves you feeling tired or achy in the morning has to go if you are to get a rejuvenating night’s sleep.
 Make sure when you are purchasing yourself a new mattress that you go and test them out.
 Our range of Hypnos mattresses are designed with your complete comfort in mind, however, they do come in different tensions – so if you are particular with whether you like a firm or softer mattress, pop into one of our showrooms and test them out for yourself.